tmilar/meli-manager/README.md

 ### Misc

 #### MercadoLibre Test Accounts CLI tool
-A command line utility to locally create, authorize and store a MeLi test user account is provided.
+An optional command line utility to locally create, authorize and store a MeLi test user account is provided.

 __How to use__
 1. Setup env variables in `bin/cli-meli-accounts` path: